cgansen/health-near-me/README.md

 Contributing and Reusing
 ------------------------

-The code for HealthNear.me is released under the [MIT License](LICENSE.md).
+The code for HealthNear.me is released as open source software under the [MIT License](LICENSE.md).
 Contributors are encouraged to fork the repostory, create topic branches, and open pull requests.

 The application is geared towards public health data, but with some elbow grease, it could be repurposed to index and make available most any municipal service.